Deconfinement Temperature of Rotating QGP at Intermediate Coupling from ${\cal M}$-Theory: Introduction

-Computation of the deconfinement temperature in the presence of rotating Quark Gluon Plasma was done in holographic QCD-like theories from bottom-up approach.
-We will follow the top-down approach to calculate the deconfinement temperature of rotating QGP at intermediate coupling via gauge-gravity duality from ${\cal M}$-theory.
-By following \cite{R-Tc,G-D-Rotation}, we will introduce rotating quark gluon Plasma in thermal QCD-like theories side by a suitable Lorentz transformation in subspace of the UV complete ${\cal M}$-theory metric inclusive of ${\cal O}(R^4)$ corrections \cite{HD-Roorkee} in the black hole (when $T>T_c$ in thermal QCD-like theories) and thermal(when $T<T_c$ in thermal QCD-like theories) backgrounds and then calculate the deconfinement temperature of rotating QGP at intermediate coupling.

-We have organised our paper in the following way.
-In Section {\bf 2}, we review the holographic dual of Large-$N$ thermal QCD-like theories at intermediate coupling \cite{metrics, MQGP, HD-Roorkee}.
-Section {\bf 3}, divided into two sub-sections ${\bf 3.1}$ and ${\bf 3.2}$, has to do with the computation of various terms appearing in the on-shell actions of the ${\cal M}$-theory when gravity dual include rotating cylindrical black hole and cylindrical thermal backgrounds at ${\cal O}(\beta^0)$ and holographic renormalization of the both the backgrounds at ${\cal O}(\beta^0)$ and ${\cal O}(\beta)$.
-Section {\bf 4} has to do with the computation of the deconfinement temperature of rotating QGP at intermediate coupling via a semi-classical computation.
-We summarise our results in section {\bf 5}.
-We include a supplementary appendix in which we have listed the metric components of the ${\cal M}$-theory involving a rotating cylindrical black hole background which are different from the metric components obtained in \cite{MQGP,NPB} in the absence of vorticity.
+We have organized the paper in the following way.
+In section \ref{review}, we discuss the top-down holographic dual of rotating QGP at the intermediate coupling via two subsections \ref{M-Theory-Uplift} and \ref{Rotating-QGP}.
+We compute the deconfinement temperature of thermal QCD at intermediate coupling in \ref{O-beta0-Tc} and discuss ``UV-IR'' mixing, ``Flavor Memory'' effect, and ``non-renormalization of $T_c$'' in \ref{UV-IR-mixing}.
+We summarise our results in section \ref{summary}.
+In appendix \ref{metric}, we have listed the metric components of the ${\cal M}$-theory involving a rotating cylindrical black hole background and in appendix \ref{beta}, we obtain ${\cal O}(\beta)$ contribution to the on-shell action densities for rotating cylindrical black hole and thermal backgrounds.